OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping

 \subsection{Hybrid Methods for SDF Reconstruction}

-Recently, hybrid models that combine explicit geometric structures with implicit neural features show promising results.
+Recently, hybrid models combining explicit geometric structures with implicit neural features show promising results.
 PIN-SLAM \cite{pan_pin-slam_2024} stores neural features in near-surface voxels.
-Given a query point, its SDF prediction is a weighted sum of $k$ SDF predictions, obtained by feeding $k$ nearest neural features with local positions into a global decoder. \htwomapping{} \cite{jiang_h2-mapping_2023} presents another model that combines an octree-based SDF prior with a neural residual.
-However, both PIN-SLAM and \htwomapping{} learn truncated SDF.
+Given a query, its SDF prediction is a weighted sum of $k$ predictions, obtained by feeding the $k$ nearest neural features and local positions into a global decoder. \htwomapping \cite{jiang_h2-mapping_2023} combines an octree-based SDF prior with a neural residual.
+LCP-Fusion \cite{lcp-fusion-2024} extends \htwomapping to SLAM, combining the SDF prior and implicit neural feature for localization.
+However, these methods still learn truncated SDF.
 HIO-SDF \cite{hio-sdf_2024} removes truncation by running Voxfield \cite{pan_voxfield_2022} first to generate global SDF priors, which are combined with local SDF approximations to train a neural network.
 However, the accuracy and speed are limited by the volumetric method.
-As the observed area grows, the neural network, whose number of parameters is fixed, tends to learn an over-smooth SDF.
+As the observed area grows, the fixed-size network tends to learn an over-smooth SDF.

 In contrast, our method, \methodname, builds a semi-sparse octree to store the prior of SDF values and gradients, which is extendable as the scene grows and efficiently represents the SDF of the whole space.
 With gradient-augmented interpolation in the octree, our method can produce more accurate SDF priors, leaving more capacity for the subsequent network to recover surface geometric details.